norman/friendly_id/Guide.md

 FriendlyId will generate slugs from a method or column that you specify, and store them in a field in your model.
-By default, this field must be named +:slug+, though you may change this using the {FriendlyId::Slugged::Configuration#slug_column slug_column} configuration option.
+By default, this field must be named `:slug`, though you may change this using the {FriendlyId::Slugged::Configuration#slug_column slug_column} configuration option.
 You should add an index to this column, and in most cases, make it unique.
 You may also wish to constrain it to NOT NULL, but this depends on your